Another review in my indie author series. I’m dropping the opening blurb henceforth. You’ve read it enough!

-I recently asked D. J. Cooper about the novel and her writing.
-Here’s what she said:
+I recently asked John Vassar about the novel and his writing.
+Here’s what he said:

-What advice do you have for writers or readers?
+What advice to you have for readers or writers?

 Where can readers find you?